kmifka/hass_lmair/README.md

 - **Radio reception**: Receive 433 MHz and 868 MHz radio signals
 - **Marker status updates**: Read an control markers as a switch in Home Assistant
 - **Weather data**: Integration of connected weather channels
+- **Cover Positioning**: Configure covers to display and set their current position based on opening and closing times.
 - **Marker mapping**: Use markers as state proxies for stateless devices.
 - **Ignore Zones**: Configure zones to be ignored in Home Assistant
 - **Entity Type Conversion**: Convert entities to different types (e.g., light to switch)